proflim123/rmua/README.md

 **Planner node**

-*rosrun planner planner _maxbranchlength:=20*
+*rosrun planner planner _maxbranchlength:=50*

-where 20 can be replaced by the maximum length the RRT branches should be
+where 50 can be replaced by the maximum length the RRT branches should be.
+As with the file_name, please declare it

 It will notify in terminal when inputs (start, end and map) are received, and will proceed to run only when all 3 are received